 How to determine if your area needs a PAL chapter:

-• A growing community of professional and performing artists (and individuals from allied industries) who are aging or disabled.
+• You live in a growing community of professional and performing artists (and individuals from allied industries) who are aging or disabled.

-• This community requires support in the form of Supporting Cast, and/or
+• Your community requires support in the form of Supporting Cast, and/or

-• This community requires support in the form of affordable housing If you believe that your area needs a PAL chapter, please contact PAL Canada at: email@example.com Let us help you get started.
+• Your community requires support in the form of affordable housing If you believe that your area needs a PAL chapter, please contact PAL Canada at: firstname.lastname@example.org.
+Let us help you get started.

-Under The Distinguished Patronage of His Excellency The Right Honourable David Johnston, C.C., C.O.M., C.D., Governor General of Canada
+Under The Distinguished Patronage of Her Excellency the Right Honourable Julie Payette, C.C., C.M.M., C.O.M., C.Q., C.D.
+Governor General of Canada